andremforte/BusinessCase5/README.md

 <img width="947" alt="Stock_Prices_FI" src="https://user-images.githubusercontent.com/90764641/171053579-967dfb27-6914-4ccf-9780-0b7b6252094a.png">

 ### Section "Exploratory Space"
-Until now, all of the spaces are more informative.
+Until now, all of the spaces are essentially informative.
 Since we want to make sure that the users can extract the maximum information from our application, we decided to create an Exploratory Space.
 This page is an open space where the users can perform their personalized analyses.
 Here, there is a possibility of compare assets, increasing the knowledge and improving their financial decisions.